Navigation to baggage claim

 Baggage problems during business travel

 When travelling for business trips, what qualifies as an emergency purchase?
 You are probably required to attend meetings in certain attire, and jeans and a T-shirt aren’t likely to be appropriate.
 In such instances, a suit and tie are considered necessities and the costs for these items of clothing are therefore refunded to you by the airline.
-However, bear in mind that the maximum you can be compensated for is 1 400 €, so do not go overboard with your spending.
+However, bear in mind that the maximum you can be compensated for is 1 500 €, so do not go overboard with your spending.
+You will also find more information on the topic in our article Business travel.

 Baggage problems on package holidays